Charlotte of Belgium: Marriage

-Charlotte of Belgium and her fiancé Archduke Maximilian of Austria.
-Photography by Louis-Joseph Ghémar, 1857.
+Charlotte of Belgium and her fiancé Maximilian.
+Photography by Louis-Joseph Ghémar 1857.

 In her youth, Charlotte resembled her mother, and was noted as being a beauty possessing delicate features.
 This, combined with her status as the only daughter of the King of the Belgians, made her a desirable match.
 In 1856, as she was preparing to celebrate her sixteenth birthday, two suitors sought her hand: Prince George of Saxony (who was quickly rejected) and King Pedro V of Portugal.
 The latter was the favorite candidate of both Queen Victoria and King Leopold I. By personal choice, and under the influence of Madame d'Hulst (who affirmed that at the Portuguese court no priest would understand her), Charlotte declined the offer of marriage with King Pedro V. She explained: "As for Pedro, it is a throne, it is true, I would be Queen and Majesty but what is that, the crowns nowadays are heavy burdens and how one regrets later to have yielded to such crazy considerations".

 In the month of May 1856, Charlotte met in Brussels with Archduke Maximilian of Austria, younger brother of Emperor Franz Joseph I. She was immediately charmed by this prince who was eight years her senior.
 Reportedly she stated: "it will be him that I will marry".
 Her father left Charlotte the choice of her future husband; as she testified in a letter addressed to her grandmother Maria Amalia: "He wrote me the most impartial letter, putting before my eyes the advantages of one and the other without wanting to influence me in any way".
 As for Leopold I, he wrote to his future son-in-law: "You won in May [...] all my confidence and my benevolence.
 I also noticed that my little girl shared these dispositions; however it was my duty to proceed with precaution".
 Charlotte declared: "If, as it is in question, the Archduke was invested with the Viceroyalty of Italy, that would be charming, that's all I want".
 The official engagement was celebrated on 23 December 1856.